 Welcome! أهلاً و سهلاً

-The Center for Teaching and Learning (CTL), the IT Academic Services Department and the Communication Skills Program at the American University of Beirut will hold their "Fifth International Conference on Effective Teaching and Learning in Higher Education” on February 6-8, 2015 on the campus of AUB.
+The Center for Teaching and Learning (CTL), the IT Academic Services Department and the Communication Skills Program at the American University of Beirut will hold their "Fifth International Conference on Effective Teaching and Learning in Higher Education” on February 6 and 7, 2015 on the campus of AUB.
 The Conference Program Committee invites university faculty members from Lebanon, the MENA region, and beyond to submit proposals for presentations to be reviewed for possible inclusion in the Conference program.

 The program of the Conference is relevant to university faculty members and other individuals interested in the scholarship of teaching and learning in higher education.
 The Conference also aims at providing opportunities for building professional relationships among members of the community of university faculty members locally, regionally, and internationally.
 In addition to the formal research-oriented sessions in the program, the Conference features pre-conference workshops and prominent speakers.